Here are some of the frequently asked questions we get at CRIPtic

 - Technological – people who can’t access online events where captions and BSL aren’t being provided correctly

-- Attitudinal – people who use assistive or augmentative communication, or have learning disabilities, who are treated by people as if they’re unable to work within the arts.
+- Attitudinal – people who use assistive or augmentative communication, or have learning disabilities, when people treat them as if they’re unable to work within the arts.

 - Intersectional – people who experience intersecting oppressions where new barriers arise and organisations do not meet requirements